oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

     <span class="maturity-rating">2</span>
 </div>

-M365 products are considered as third-party internet-facing services that process and store both sensitive and non-sensitive data for agencies using the blueprint.
+M365 products are considered as third-party internet-facing services that process and store both sensitive and non-sensitive data for organisations using the blueprint.

 Access to all M365 products for blueprint users requires an Azure Multi-Factor Authentication (Azure MFA) prompt to be completed using the Microsoft Authenticator app (something users have) along with their Azure AD password (something users know).
 The Azure MFA prompt can be completed by either responding to a push notification within the app, or by entering a six-digit code presented by the app.